rodionmoiseev/c10n/README.md

 to evolve and maintain, robust-to-change and IDE-friendly without excess of external tools.
 See [the guide][C10NGuide] for some sample code.

-*Note:* C10N is still alpha, you can grab yourself the latest development snapshot from the [download section][C10NDownload].
-I am currently working on the first release.
+*Note:* C10N is in beta stage.
+Download the latest release candidate from the [download section][C10NDownload].

 Wiki Links: